dangazineu/agentza/experimental/reference/SPEC.md

 ---

-## Ecosystem Applications
+## Demo Applications

-Ecosystem applications are implemented in various programming languages (Node.js, Golang, and Python) and are designed to interact with the underlying infrastructure.
-Each application is classified as either a payer or a payee—for demonstration purposes, each application will serve as one or the other, though in practice they may function as both.
+Demo applications are implemented in various programming languages (Node.js, Golang, and Python) and are designed to interact with the underlying infrastructure.
+Each application is classified as either a payer or a payee.
+For demonstration purposes, each application will serve primarily as one or the other, though in practice they may function as both.

 ### Payees